Pro hockey once had two leagues, and that couldn't last

-Started as a 12-team league when it was announced in 1971, the WHA became a serious competitor to the NHL with the signing of the Chicago Blackhawks star Bobby Hull to the Winnipeg Jets in 1972.
+Started as a 12-team league when it was announced in 1971, the WHA became a serious competitor to the National Hockey League with the signing of the Chicago Blackhawks star Bobby Hull to the Winnipeg Jets in 1972.

-But by 1979 the league was down to six teams, and their owners were deep in negotiations to have them absorbed into the NHL.
+But by 1979 the WHA was down to six teams, and their owners were deep in negotiations to have them absorbed into what would become an expanded NHL.

 "I think we're possibly closer than meets the eye," said Edmonton Oilers owner Peter Pocklington on March 22, 1979.

 "For both leagues, expansion means the end of bitter competition for the best players," explained CBC reporter Terry Matte.

 Among those players was Wayne Gretzky, whose first professional contract had him playing for the WHA's Indianapolis Racers before being traded to the Oilers.

 There were a lot of sticking points in the negotiations, including how many players each of the four WHA teams to be absorbed would get to keep on their rosters.